MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 ## Economy

-This section provides all the tools needed to manage your game's virtual economy.
+This section provides all the tools needed to manage the virtual economy of your game.

 **Catalogs** - At the center of PlayFab economies is the concept of catalogs.
 Catalogs are a collection of items, stores, and drop tables.

-As an example, the following image shows **Unicorn Battle's** primary catalogs.
+As an example, the following image shows the primary catalogs for **Unicorn Battle**.

 ![Game Manager - Economy - Catalogs](media/tutorials/game-manager-economy-catalogs.png)